Introduction: Make the BackpAQ Personal Air Quality Monitor

 What we’ll measure

 As designed, the monitors will measure and display criteria pollutants PM1, PM2.5, and PM10 concentrations in ug/m3, as well as display the US EPA Air Quality Index (AQI).
+Gases such as TVOC and CO2 are also easily monitored with BackpAQ and can be optionally built in.
 Monitoring of additional pollutants, such as CO, O3, NO2 and SO2 are possible future enhancements.
 The latest version pairs with a smartphone app to provide an interactive user experience and allow customization and personalization of monitored data and how it’s displayed.
 BackpAQ automatically uploads data to the Thingspeak cloud where it can be visualized using powerful analytics, and shared with other students or local community officials.